particle-iot/docs/src/content/reference/device-os/firmware.md

 keyboard.
 This is done by the `BlePairingEventType::PASSKEY_INPUT` event.
 Once they have entered it, call this function to set the code that they entered.

 The passkey is BLE_PAIRING_PASSKEY_LEN bytes long (6).
 The passkey parameter does not need to be null terminated.

+Since the parameter is not a null terminated c-string, it's declared as `const uint8_t *` instead of `const char *` but you can pass a c-string of 6 ASCII digits by casting it to a `const uint8_t *`.

 The results is 0 (`SYSTEM_ERROR_NONE`) on success, or a non-zero error code on failure.